Glycine tabacina: Medicinal use

 Another study conducted by Lihua Tan, published in 2020, investigated the medicinal mechanisms and actions of aqueous extract in Glycine tabacina when treating nephrotic syndrome in mice models.
 The study specifically examined mice for movement hysteresis, weight loss, water content, and food intake after being injected with ADR (Adriamycin (ADR)).
 Glycine tabacina extract administration (GATE) significantly reduced protein levels in urine and hyperlipoproteinemia symptoms, in nephrotic syndrome mouse, as demonstrated by lower urinary protein and albumin excretion, and reduced plasma total cholesterol and triglyceride levels.
 Furthermore, GATE also improved the intake of food, movement, and reduced weight loss.
 This study is the first to show that conditions such as heavy proteinuria, deteriorating renal function and, hyperlipidaemia could be substantially improved after Glycine tabacina extract administration (GATE) which has opened potential pathways for the prevention and treatment of other kidney diseases and Nephrotic Syndromes (NS).
 Reduced blood urea nitrogen and creatinine levels in nephrotic syndrome mouse indicated that Glycine tabacina aqueous extract may prevent the kidneys from consequences of adverse drug reaction.
 Adverse drug reaction - induced pathological defects in renal tissues were prevented by Glycine tabacina aqueous extract therapy.

 In this study, the levels of creatinine, plasma Bun, triglyceride, and total cholesterol after ADR injection were observed to be significantly increased in the experimental mice group, whereas these levels were opposed and decreased by GATE.
 Histological studies on these experimental mice discovered that notable damages were caused to renal tissues (i.e., glomerular deformation, tubular damages, etc.) in the ADR treated mice.
 On the other hand, these damages to the renal tissues caused by ADR were decreased by GATE suggesting its protective effect in ADR-induced renal injury.
 In this study, network pharmacology was used to better comprehend the connections between Nephrotic Syndromes treatment and the administration of GATE.
 The results observed from network pharmacology discovered that multiple pathways and targets were involved in the modification of GATE on Nephrotic Syndromes (NS).
 The expected pathways and targets of GATE involved in Nephrotic Syndromes were tightly related with inflammation and oxidative stress.

 In this study conducted by Lihua Tan, it was further observed that the ADR injected mice had relatively higher intracellular ROS (Reactive oxygen species) production in their renal tissue, while the GATE treatment substantially reversed this alteration caused by ADR.
 In contrast to the ADR injected mice, the GATE treated mice had reduced MDA (Malonaldehyde) levels.
 In the ADR injected mice, the SOD (Superoxide dismutase) activity was reduced in renal tissues and plasma and was identified to be under Nephrotic Syndromes condition, which was observed to be repaired by the GATE treatment.
 The results from this study, which were consistent with network pharmacology, suggested that the GATE treatment could defend mice from renal injury by mitigating ADR-induced oxidative stress and inflammation in Nephrotic Syndromes (NS) mice.

-Taxonomy

-The following table displays the taxonomic report of Glycine tabacina.